 The agency's policy 5.1.2-A states, "In making housing and programming assignments for transgender or intersex individuals in a GEO Facility or Program, the facility shall consider on a case-by-case basis whether the placement would present management or security problems.
 In all facilities, housing and programming assignments for each transgender and intersex individual shall be reassessed every six (6) months to determine any threats to safety experienced by the individual.
 Serious consideration shall be given to the individual's own views with respect to his/her own safety.
 Unless mandated by client contract, facilities shall use the GEO PREA Vulnerability Reassessment Questionnaire to conduct the sixmonth reassessment."
 When a resident self-identifies during the intake process, the resident's views of his/her safety is given serious consideration in housing assignment.
-The case management staff interviewed stated this is part of the intake process during the risk screening by asking the resident their own views of their safety.
-The staff stated if the resident needs to be housed separately, the facility would take appropriate action to house the resident separately and close to staff for monitoring.
-The

-PREA Compliance Manager or an assigned case manager will meet with and reassess the transgender resident every six months utilizing the PREA Vulnerability Reassessment Questionnaire.
-There was one transgender resident housed during the audit period, the resident was not housed long enough for a reassessment.
+The intake staff interviewed stated this is part of the intake process during the risk screening.
+The Facility Director and/or the Security Manager will meet with and reassess the transgender resident every six months utilizing the PREA Vulnerability Reassessment Questionnaire.
+The Facility Director stated the facility has not had a transgender or intersex resident housed at the facility during the audit period.
 At the time of the on-site audit, there were no transgender or intersex residents housed.

 The agency's policy 5.1.2-A and the facility policy 2019-3 state, "Transgender and intersex individuals in a GEO Facility or Program shall be given an opportunity to shower separately from other individuals.
-Staff stated transgender and intersex residents have the opportunity to shower separate from other residents through the use of a private bathroom with a door in the resident room which has a private toilet, shower, and wash basin.
-The bathroom and the showers with curtains located in the resident room bathroom afforded privacy to a resident was observed by the Auditor during the facility tour.
+Staff stated transgender and intersex residents have the opportunity to shower separate from other residents through the use of private single showers that include shower curtains.
+The privacy of the showers afforded a resident was observed by the Auditor during the facility tour.
 The form, Statement of Shower/Search/Pronoun Preference is completed for transgender and intersex residents at intake.
 The resident is able to state the gender identification, pronoun preference, staff preference for searches, and whether the resident wants to shower separately.
 The resident, staff completing the form, and a staff witness signs the form.

 The agency does not place LGBTI residents in housing units solely based on their sexual orientation.
 The agency's policy 5.1.2-A and facility's policy 2019-3 indicates that LGBTI residents shall not be placed in housing units solely based on their identification as LGBTI; unless such a dedicated unit exists in connection with a consent decree, legal settlement, or legal judgement for the purpose of protecting such residents.
 At the time of the on-site audit, there were no transgender or intersex residents housed.
 The agency's PREA Coordinator stated, "No GEO facilities are under a consent decree or other legal judgment.
 This practice is prohibited by policy and the facility considers each individuals own views about their safety as part of the initial PREA risk screening assessment."
-The PREA Compliance Manager also confirmed the practice and stated any LGBTI residents are mixed up within the resident population housing unless the risk assessment identifies other housing requirements.